johnnymatthews/blog/2022-02-28-install-lotro-on-windows-11/index.md

 ---
 title: Install LOTRO on Windows 11
 description: "Have you tried to install Lord of the Rings Online (LOTRO) on Steam, but it just won't open?
 Well, it's not opening because the game relies on a particular version of C++, which Standing Stone Games does not distribute with the game.
-Here's how to install it.
+Here's how to install it."
 date: 2022-02-28
 ---